-3) Why should I choose a money market account over a regular savings account?
+3) Why choose a money market account over a regular savings account?

 Typically, a money market account offers higher interest than a regular savings account.
 This is not always the case, however, so be sure to shop around for the best rate you can find.

-4) Why should I choose a money market account over a certificate of deposit (CD)?
+4) Why choose a money market account over a certificate of deposit (CD)?

 Though a certificate of deposit typically offers a higher interest rate than a money market account, the CD option has stricter terms.
 Even short-term CDs prevent you from accessing your money for months at a time (though you may do so with a penalty).
 Money market accounts, on the other hand, allow a certain number of withdrawals every month, penalty-free.

-5) Why should I think twice about putting my money into a money market account?
+5) Why should I put my money into a money market account?

 Even though a money market account typically offers higher interest than a regular savings account, the difference is not always that substantial.
 So if you’re looking to maximize your earning potential, and you can tolerate some risk, you may want to consider other investment options.